finom/vovk/README.md

 - Should it be a monorepo or 2 different repositories?
   - Monorepo is harder to manage and deploy
   - Two repos are harder to synchromise (if deployed back-end code and front-end code compatible to each other at this moment of time?).
-- Both applications require to be run on their own port and we need to teploy them to 2 different servers.
+- Both applications require to be run on their own port and we need to deploy them to 2 different servers.

+Wouldn't it be nice if we could:

+- Make the project development cheaper;
-Wouldn't it be nice if we could use a single NodeJS project run in 1 port, one-level repository, a single deployment server, and NestJS-like syntax to define routes?
+- Use a single NodeJS project run in 1 port;
+- Create one-level repository;
+- Use single deployment server;
+- NestJS-like syntax to define routes?

 ### New solution: The library